estnltk/estnltk-model-data/named_entity_recognition/recall_estimation/data_generation/amundsen_02/readme.md

 ## I. Setup

 * For the input, you first need a corpus in EstNLTK's PostgreSQL database.
 The corpus/text collection needs to be stored at the sentence level, that is, each Text object in the collection must be a sentence.
-We used the Koondkorpus database, which creation scripts are [here](https://github.com/estnltk/estnltk-workflows/tree/master/estnltk_workflows/koondkorpus_and_ettenten_to_postgres) and sentence-splitting scripts are [here](https://github.com/estnltk/syntax_experiments/tree/syntax_consistency/collection_splitting);
+We used the Koondkorpus database, which was created with workflows from [https://github.com/estnltk/estnltk-workflows/tree/master/koondkorpus_workflows](https://github.com/estnltk/estnltk-workflows/tree/master/koondkorpus_workflows);
 * You need a layer marking all the sentences containing given geographical terms.
 Use the script [extract_geo_sentences.p](https://github.com/estnltk/estnltk-model-training/blob/main/statistical_ner_labelling/scripts/extract_geo_sentences.py) for creating that layer;
 * Once previous points have been completed, create a configuration INI file in [config/](config) folder;
 * Use [00_validate_setup.ipynb](00_validate_setup.ipynb) to check the setup/configuration;